Linear Optics#

 \[\begin{gather} \frac{i}{\beta} \nabla_t \hat{e}_z^* \sim \frac{1}{\beta^2} \nabla_t \left(\nabla_t \cdot \hat{\mathbf{e}}_t^*\right) \end{gather}\]

-Thus, smaller \(\beta\) (lower frequencies) and smaller waveguide cross sections or higher order modes (larger spatial derivatives) increase the importance of this term.
-The first and second term become comparable when the transverse spatial derivative is of the same order of magnitude as the phase coefficient \(\beta\).
+Thus, lower frequencies (small \(\beta\)) and larger spatial derivatives (small waveguide cross sections or high-order modes) increase the importance of this term.
+The first and second term become comparable when the action of the transverse spatial derivative is the same order of magnitude as the phase coefficient \(\beta\).

 Units#